oskarrough/slaytheweb/README.md

 Additionally the `./tests` folder contains the tests.
 Usually a test goes 1) create a game 2) modify the game state with one or more actions 3) assert that the final state is how it you expect.

 - `yarn test` tests everything once
-- `yarn test:watch` tests continously
+- `yarn test:watch` tests continously (good while developing)
+- `yarn test:coverage` check test code coverage

 Additionally you can run `yarn eslint public --fix` to automatically format all scripts according to the prettier standards.